 |Combe du Tréboulou, on the highway A20|

 Don't forget to stop 20 minutes every 2 hours for a must needed walk!
 And when we have children, we can't escape these rests (only but: when they're napping).
-So spot before your travel the rest area that have panoramic point of view or spaces for lounging, or even better the "villages étapes" on the free motorways and national roads (villages where you have touristic attraction, restaurants, service shops, etc) and have a bit of adventures!
+So spot, before your travel, the rest areas that have panoramic point of view or spaces for lounging, or even better the "villages étapes" on the free motorways and national roads (villages where you have touristic attractions, restaurants, service shops, etc) and have a bit of adventures!
 Don't we say that what is important is not the destination but the travel?